Not yet registered? Create a OverBlog!

 Do I need a degree for a network engineer career?

-Depending on your place of residence, previous work experience, determination, and flexibility, it should be possible to find IT engineer jobs.
-It won't be easy though.
-Many employers won't even consider you for the position, and those who do will probably have a group of more qualified candidates to choose from.
-Below are a few routes to consider that may get you the job you want.
+Depending on your place of residence, previous work experience, determination, and flexibility, it should be possible to find it engineer jobs. it won't be easy though. many employers won't even consider you for the position, and those who do will probably have a group of more qualified candidates to choose from. below are a few routes to consider that may get you the job you want.

-How to become a firefighter in the UK
+How to become a PC technician

-How to become a firefighter in the UK
+How to become a pc technician